Updated December 15, 2020

 - Green-e ECR Marketing Webinar Slides.
 A presentation on "Developer Marketing Requirements and Submission Details for California's Enhanced Community Renewables Program" from September 2016.

 4. Guidance Documents

-- 2017 Residual Mix Emissions Rates.
-Green-e Energy annually publishes "Residual Mix" emissions rates, which are CO2 emissions rates that should be applied to all electricity use that is not associated with a Green-e Energy certified product or for which a more specific set of emissions data is not available.
-These rates are compatible with the World Resources Institute's (WRI's) guidance. (see also 2016 and 2015 Residual Mix Emissions Rates)
+- Green-e® Residual Mix Emissions Rate Tables.
+CRS publishes annual "Residual Mix" emissions rates, which are CO2 emissions rates that should be applied to all electricity use that is not associated with a Green-e® Energy certified product or for which a more specific set of emissions data is not available.
+These rates are compatible with the World Resources Institute's (WRI's) guidance.

 - Green-e Energy Summary of WRI Scope 2 Guidance summarizes the major takeaways from WRI's Scope 2 accounting guidelines as well as required and optional reporting under this guidance.

 - Standardized PPA Language Providing for Green-e® Certification.
 Buyers who use power purchase agreements (PPAs) as a procurement method may want to plan for future Green-e® certification of the generation and environmental attributes, including renewable energy certificates (RECs), within the text of the PPA contract.
 CRS recommends including this PPA contract language to lay the groundwork for Green-e® certification to come.

 5. Attestation Forms for Facilities Within a Tracking System

 These forms are used to substantiate the chain of custody of all renewable MWh (renewable electricity or standalone RECs) used in Green-e® Energy certified sales.
 Renewable energy generators must be registered in an approved tracking system (see "Approved Tracking Systems" below).